lvstb/dotfiles/README.md

   <img src="img/dot.png" width="500" />
   </p>

-These are my personal dotfiles.
+These are my personal dotfiles. test

 ## Install Dotfiles

 To install these dotfiles, clone the repo.
 After that just run the bootstrap script.

 If the bootstrap script is done, go in VIM and do :PlugInstall! to install all vim plugins.

 ## Features